Kubernetes and Docker: 9 Reasons Why DevOps is better

 - As a result, you can make immutable dev, staging and production environments.
 There are several benefits you can get using this approach.
 First of all, there is a high level of control of all changes, because changes are made using immutable Docker images and containers.
 You can rollback to the previous version at any moment.
 Development, staging and production environments become more similar to each other than in the case of using Ansible.
 Using Docker you can guarantee that if the feature works in the development environment it will work in staging and production too.

-How to get DevOps superpowers with Docker & Kubernetes
+How to get DevOps superpowers with Kubernetes and Docker

-- The process of creating application topology, containing multiple interconnected components becomes much easier and understandable comparing to Docker.
+- The process of creating application topology, containing multiple interconnected components becomes much easier and understandable compared to Docker.

 - The process of load balancing configuration simplifies greatly because of built-in Service and Ingress concepts.

 - Thanks to built-in features of Kubernetes Deployments, StatefulSets, and ReplicaSets, the process of rolling update or green/blue deployments becomes very easy.

 - You can make CI/CD using Helm which is more comfortable than just with Docker-containers because of these reasons:

 - Helm charts are more production ready and stable than individual Docker images.
 Most probably you were facing with the issue when you tried to interconnect different Docker containers into a joint topology, but you failed due to those images were not ready for such kind of interconnection.

 - It provides you with high-level template language and a concept of application releases that can be rolled back if needed.